Challenge

 • NIST Artificial Intelligence Risk Management Framework Tool (January 2023)

-1. They have also been explored algorithmic transparency initiatives of different administrations, which are in the development phase.
-It should be noted:
+1. They were also explored initiatives of transparència algorithmic of different administrations, which were in the development phase or recently implemented.
+It is worth noting:

-• Register of Artificial Intelligence of the city of Helsinki – implemented
+• Register of Artificial Intelligence of the cities of Helsinki and Amsterdam – implemented

-• Eurocities algorithmic transparency standard, based on the UK standard – implemented
+• Standard of transparència Eurocities algorithm, based on the UK standard – implemented

 Conclusions of the study

-The member states of the European Union undertake, through the European Declaration on Digital Rights and Principles for the Digital Decade, to ensure an adequate level of transparency in the use of algorithms and artificial intelligence and because people are informed and trained to use them when they interact with them.
+The Member States of the European Union commit themselves, through the European Declaration on Digital Rights and Principles for the Digital Decade, to ensuring an adequate level of transparència in the use of algorithms and artificial intelligence and so that people are informed and trained to use them when interacting with them.

-To comply with the requirement of transparency of AI systems of public administrations, the current regulations specify the information that must be given according to the cases [1], but does not define a "concrete" mechanism, standardized format or legal instrument for doing so; although:
+To comply with the requirement of transparència of the AI systems of public administrations, current regulations specify the information that must be provided according to the cases [1], but does not define a "concrete" mechanism, standardized format or legal instrument for doing so; although:

 • the AI Regulation establishes the requirement to keep a record of all relevant information of high-risk AI systems (art.
 17);

-• the comprehensive Law 15/2022 for equal treatment and non-discrimination speaks of favoring the implementation of "mechanisms" so that the algorithms involved in decision-making take into account criteria of minimizing bias, transparency and surrender of accounts (art.
-23);
+• Law 15/2022 on equal treatment and non-discrimination speaks of promoting the implementation of "mechanisms" so that the algorithms involved in decision-making take into account criteria for minimizing bias, transparència and accountability (art 23);

 • the Regulation on the performance and operation of the Public Sector by electronic means establishes the obligation to publish on its website the list of automated administrative actions (AAA) - which may or may not involve the use of AI algorithms - , and accompany each AAA with a description of its design and operation (art.
 11).

-We explored different initiatives that are being promoted by European local and regional governments, in order to find a standardized way that allows us to comply with the requirement of transparency of the AI algorithms that we apply to our digital government services.
+We have explored different initiatives that are being promoted by European local and regional governments, in order to find a standardized way that allows us to comply with the requirement of transparència of the AI algorithms we apply to our digital administration services.

-Among all the initiatives explored and in accordance with the legal obligations in force, we have come to the conclusion that the publication of algorithmic transparency reports on the Transparency Portal it's a quick and simple solution that facilitates compliance with the transparency requirement established in the regulations i allows to gain the trust of the users in the AI systems of public administrations.
+Among all the initiatives explored and in accordance with the legal obligations in force, we have come to the conclusion that the publication of reports transparència algorithmic on the Portal of Transparència it's a quick and simple solution that facilitates compliance with the requirement of transparència established in the regulations i allows to gain the trust of the users in the AI systems of public administrations.

 The study also allowed us to determine what relevant information needs to be provided about AI-based public services so that users can understand how algorithms make decisions and how those decisions are verified.
 Otherwise, the study has led us to develop an agile and practical methodology to identify and analyze the most likely risks involved in the use of AI algorithms in relation to fundamental rights, and connect them with the measures that will need to be applied in each case to guarantee compliance with these rights.